 Why does it happen?
 While there’s no clear cause, doctors suspect that the hormones a baby receives from his mother can overstimulate the baby’s oil-producing (seborrheic) glands, resulting in cradle cap.

 When will it go away?
 Cradle cap usually disappears after a few weeks, but can persist for months.
 Wash your baby’s hair daily with a mild shampoo (use a dandruff shampoo such as T-Gel® if the cradle cap is severe), then rinse with warm water and gently brush away the dead skin with a soft toothbrush.
-Don't worry if you don't get it all off.
+Don't be too aggressive, and don't worry if it doesn't all come off..
 Although it may be unsightly, cradle cap isn't harmful to your baby.

 6. Crossed eyesChildren love to cross their eyes but a baby’s eyes can sometimes cross involuntarily, which can be more worrisome than entertaining.
 During the first few months of life, it is normal for your baby’s eyes to cross.